 - Finger and thumb support can decrease the chances of injury and pain in your thumbs and fingers.
 If you’re prone to pain in these places, you should buy the appropriate wrist support.

-If you’re looking for finger support, the Michelin Storm is a good pick.
+If you’re looking for finger support, the Storm Xtra-Hook is a good pick.

 A wrist support can give you much greater control over your release.
 Because a support can allow you to bend your wrist further back, it allows for a better and longer skidding motion to be applied to your bowling ball.
 A wrist support can also help your fingers and thumb to leave the ball simultaneously, which can also improve your release.